 THE DECISION

+Young’s elliptical narrative in this short film, which he wrote and directed, commingles Katie Holmes’ seamless blend of fact and fiction surrounding her split with Tom Cruise with a noir plot, blurring the boundaries of real life and invention.
 Katie plays Joan Hudson, a superstar performer, and undercover operative.
 Isolated and distraught in a hotel room, a flash of a matador killing a bull signals the high stakes of her situation.
 A televised news report provides exposition on the actress.
 Joan recalls a video message identifying her nemesis and her objective.
 After the operative imagines an apocalyptic future for the planet, she jets to a showdown with her antagonist.
 Joan makes the ultimate sacrifice.
-The man from the video message enters Joan's hotel room, the world may be safe, but he realises Joan is not.
+The man from the video message enters Joan's hotel room, the world may be safe, but he realizes.
+Joan is not.

 “Le Samouraï," 1967, the neo-noir written and directed by Jean-Pierre Melville, was Young’s inspiration for this work.